mattsimoessilva/restore-youtube-app/README.md

 - Search for videos using the search bar on the home page.
 - Click on a video thumbnail to watch the video.
-- Use the navigation menu to browse videos by category and popularity.
-- Click on the bookmark icon to add a video to your bookmarks.

 ## Contributing